flyingcatdeveloper/nce/README.md

 ### Share Editor Access With Others (Beta)

 Share your editor access with others so they can edit your project with you.

+### Multiple File Functionality *

+You can have as many files as you want with multiple file functionality!

+  * This feature is in early access and you can only have HTML, CSS, and JS files.
+Other features like folders also coming soon
 NOTE: This is in early beta so some features like removing editors, seeing who has access, etc. may not be available yet.

 ### Dashboard: